International students

 You may be required to undergo medical examinations and a chest x-ray as part of your student visa application.

 It is expected that all students will be available to start on the first day of the NIDA year, with the first week for new students being Welcome Week.
-If there is a valid reason, such as a visa issue, commencing students can seek permission to miss some or all of the first week.
-Commencing students must be available to start classes at NIDA on the first day of the second week of the NIDA year, otherwise they will not be permitted to start the course in that year and will have to reapply for entry in the following year.
+If there is a valid reason for not attending from the first day, such as a visa issue, commencing students can seek permission to miss some or all of the first week.
+However, commencing students must be available to start classes at NIDA on the first day of the second week of the NIDA year, otherwise they will not be permitted to start the course in that year and will have to reapply for entry in the following year.

-- You must have acceptable health insurance cover for the period of your intended stay in Australia.
-You will be required to provide evidence that you have paid Overseas Student Health Cover for the term of your study before you are permitted to commence your course at NIDA.
+You must have acceptable health insurance cover for the period of your intended stay in Australia.
+You will be required to provide evidence that you have paid Overseas Student Health Cover for your study term before you are permitted to commence your course at NIDA.
 This is also a condition of your visa.

-- For information of the OSHC (including details of OSHC providers) please refer to the Study in Australia website.
+For information on OSHC (including details of OSHC providers) please refer to the Study in Australia website.

-The courses have high contact hours, a minimum of 40 hours per week, leaving little time to undertake any outside work whilst studying.
+The courses have high contact hours with a minimum of 40 hours per week, leaving little time to undertake any outside work while studying.

 Tuition fees